visionmedia/masteringnode/chapters/buffers.md

     console.log(buf.toString());
     // => "Hello"

-The `.length` property of a buffer instance contains the byte length of the stream, compared to JavaScript strings which will simply return the number of characters.
+The `.length` property of a buffer instance contains the byte length of the stream, opposed to JavaScript strings which will simply return the number of characters.
 For example the ellipsis character '…' consists of three bytes, however the buffer will respond with the byte length, and not the character length.

     var ellipsis = new Buffer('…', 'utf8');